Rules and regulations

 ORC is responsible for looking after our region’s waterways.
 To help us do this we have rules, objectives and policies that are designed to protect our environment.
 But it takes more than rules – we need your help to look after our waterways and make sure they are safe for swimming in and gathering kai from, as well as being healthy homes for the plants and fish that live in them.

-If you are using water, or you are undertaking any landuse that may impact on waterways, you need to be aware of rules in our water plan about the following:
+If you are using water, or you are undertaking any landuse that may impact on waterways, you need to be aware of rules in our water plan as well as any new regional or national rules about the following:

 - Runoff of soil or sediment

 - Runoff of contaminants (nitrogen, phosphorous and E. coli)